 Frequently Asked Questions

-Short answer: China’s Beijing to Shanghai line, which reaches a peak speed of 350 km/h (217 mph), is the fastest train running on a regular schedule.
+The Beijing to Shanghai line is the fastest train running on a regular schedule.
+It cruises at 350 km/h (217 mph).

 The French TGV holds the world speed record of 357.2 mph.

-What gets built depends on what we incentivize, and we’ve incentivized roads and airports through massive public funding and tax breaks.
+We’ve built roads, airports, and suburban sprawl through massive public funding and tax breaks.
 But privately-owned railroads in North America have few incentives to run quality passenger trains.

 That’s why a strong show of grassroots support is crucial.

 Learn more: How to create better incentives

 We urgently need a network of fast, frequent trains in the U.S. Only the sustained energy of a broad base of supporters will make it happen.
 The Alliance is committed to organizing and leveraging the energy of the national movement for high-speed trains.
 We hope you’ll join us.

 For now, you can ride Brightline trains in Florida and Amtrak’s Acela system.
 The new Acela trains run up to 160 mph and accommodate nearly 400 passengers, or about a fourth more than older Acela models.

 Acela trains run from Washington, D.C. to Boston with 16 intermediate stops.
 Acela has a nonstop service from D.C. to New York City that takes about 2.5 hours.